FaserF/hassio-addons/whatsapp/DOCS.md

 - `mask_sensitive_data`: If true, `+491761234567` becomes `491*****67` in logs.
 - `ui_auth_enabled`: Enables Basic Authentication for the Web UI (not the API).
 - `ui_auth_password`: The password for the Web UI (Username is always `admin`).
-- `mark_online`: (Default: `false`) If set to `true`, the add-on will mark your account as "Online" as long as it's running.
+- `mark_online`: (Default: `false`) If set to `true`, the app will mark your account as "Online" as long as it's running.
 Using `false` is recommended to avoid silencing notifications on your mobile phone.

 > [!WARNING]
 > **Privacy Trade-off:** Enabling `mask_sensitive_data` will also mask Group IDs (e.g. `123*****89@g.us`).
 If you are trying to find out the ID of a new group to send messages to, you MUST temporarily **disable** this option to see the full ID in the logs.